5jt/dyalog-cookbook/manuscript/02-Structure.md

 * We prefix `Utilities` as well as `Constants` with `##.`: that works as long as they are siblings of `MyApp`.
 A prefix of `#.` would of course work as well but is inferior.
 For example, one day you might want to convert this application into a user command; then `##.` will continue to work while `#.` might or might not work, depending on what happens to be in the workspace at the time of execution.
 The same would be true if making it a ASP.NET application: those have no concept of a ‘root’ at all.

-* We have changed the assignment of the `Accents` variable so that we don’t need to know the length of it any more.
+* We have changed the assignment of the `Accents` variable so that we don’t need to know the length of it anymore.

-* It is good programming practice to _not_ use any numeric constants in your code. `TxtToCsv` tried to avoid this to some extend by assigning descriptive names at the start and using those.
+* It is good programming practice to _not_ use any numeric constants in your code. `TxtToCsv` tried to avoid this to some extent by assigning descriptive names at the start and using those.
 That’s not too bad, but if every function did the same, we risk multiple definitions of the same constant, breaching the [DRY principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself) – don’t repeat yourself.
 (And open to errors: _A man with two watches never knows what time it is._)

   We can do better by defining all the Dyalog constants we want to use in a single namespace in `#`.
 We have also replaced the remaining integers in the `:Case` statements by references to symbolic variables in `Constants.NINFO.Type`.